ivov/eslint-plugin-n8n-nodes-base/docs/rules/community-package-json-repository-url-still-default.md

 # community-package-json-repository-url-still-default

-The `repository.url` key in the `package.json` of a community package must be different from the default value `git+https://github.com/n8n-io/n8n-nodes-starter.git`.
+The `repository.url` value in the `package.json` of a community package must be different from the default value `git+https://github.com/n8n-io/n8n-nodes-starter.git`.

 📋 This rule is part of the `plugin:n8n-nodes-base/community-nodes` config.